IO500/io500/README.md

 ## Install and Build Packages

+Before compiling, you should review and edit the `prepare.sh` file to customize the build configuration for your system.

+* **Custom Build Flags**: You can edit the variables at the top of `prepare.sh` (or set them as environment variables) to pass custom flags:
+  * `IOR_EXTRA_CONFIGURE_FLAGS`: Extra arguments to pass to IOR's `./configure` (e.g., `--with-aio`).
+  * `IO500_EXTRA_CFLAGS` / `IO500_EXTRA_LDFLAGS`: Custom compiler/linker flags for `io500` (e.g., for custom storage libraries like DAOS).

-Download and compile all required packages (e.g., IOR/mdtest/pfind).
+Once you have configured the script, run it to download and compile all required packages (IOR, mdtest, pfind):

     $ ./prepare.sh

-Note that prepare.sh installs the packages in the IO500 directory even if they are already installed on your system to ensure that the right versions are utilized for the benchmark.
+Note that `prepare.sh` installs these packages locally in the `io500` directory to ensure the correct versions are utilized for the benchmark, even if they are already installed globally on your system.

 ## Customize configuration
 Be advised that any modifications to IO500 MUST be made according to the [IO500 rules](https://io500.org/rules/submission) if the results are intended for official submission.